liltwix2fly/pokeguide/README.md

 # Poké Guide V2
-Currently only Gen I-II support but the resource works as follows:
+Currently only Gen I-V support but the resource works as follows:
 1) Select your game version
 2) Choose up to 6 pokémon and create your party
 3) Get instant instructions on where and how to get your pokémon chronologically